16 Aug The Fog. Are you in or are you out?

 The denial stage of grief does not actually mean that loss is denied.
 It does mean that the loss is hard to process.
 Denial and shock are protective.
 It allows us to let in the amount of pain that we can actually handle.
 Denial is a normal stage of grieving that often outlasts it’s usefulness when associated with adoption.

 For children, the idea that a mother could give birth and then give away their child is confusing and frightening.
 The adoption stories of bravery on the part of the birth mother and joy on the part of adoptive parents are comforting.
 Denial in this case is protective.
-However, if it is not adjusted to a more realistic telling as the child ages, the child and soon the adult gets trapped in the fog.
+Parents must begin to tell a more realistic account about their adoption as the adoptee ages.

 Coming out of the fog